Code-Institute-Submissions/my-first-milestone-project-3/README.md

 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)
-    - Photoshop was used to create the logo, resizing images and editing photos for the website.
+    - Photoshop was used to resize images and edit photos for the website.
 1. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.